 Creation stories tell us how our world and we as humans came into being.
 Every culture has a creation story that starts in some way with the words “In the beginning…” and attempts to describe cosmological events and why we are here.
 These stories are at the core of every religion and give meaning and place to whole groups of people.

 Other stories tell about relationships between people and how certain forces interact with each other.
-At a personal level I could tell a story about how I met my husband and when we first kissed and how we’ve progressed in our relationship.
+At the personal level, one could could tell a story about meeting a spouse, a first kiss and the progression of the relationship.
 At a larger, more cultural level there are many stories that we learn from or are drawn to that are known by thousands and millions of people.
-We see these on our favorite films, classics like West Side Story and Gone with the Wind.
+We see these in classic films like West Side Story and Gone with the Wind.

 If we step back far enough and look at lots of different stories we begin to see that there are really only a few basic patterns.
 The two films above are in the tragic pattern of Romeo and Juliet, deep love that can never quite come together and ends in separation.
 Other films like Star Wars are in the pattern of the Hero’s journey.
 Joseph Campbell recognized this pattern in stories throughout time and wrote his book Hero With a Thousand Faces.
 In turn George Lucas, reading Campbell’s book, created Star Wars in the same pattern.
 The more a story adheres to the basic patterns that we have known through time, the more power it has.
 Part of the success of Star Wars is in its adherence to the pattern found in all cultures.

 These are the old stories.
 They are clearest in the myths that have come down to us through time.
 Myths are collective stories, some have said collective dreams.
 They describe patterns in human experience that are basic to our understanding of life.
 We may want to dismiss a myth as not being real, but in truth a myth is often much more real than we know.
 Almost always, when we think we are acting independently and making up a new way to be, we are merely following the story line of some ancient myth we are yet to be conscious of.